Common toad: Distribution and habitat

 After the common frog (Rana temporaria), the edible frog (Pelophylax esculentus) and the smooth newt (Lissotriton vulgaris), the common toad is the fourth most common amphibian in Europe.
-It is found throughout the continent with the exception of Iceland, the cold northern parts of Scandinavia, Ireland and a number of Mediterranean islands.
+It is found throughout the continent except in Iceland, the cold northern parts of Scandinavia, and a number of Mediterranean islands.
 These include Malta, Crete, Corsica, Sardinia and the Balearic Islands.
+It has been introduced to a number of places in Ireland, and appears to be thriving.
 Its easterly range extends to Irkutsk in Siberia and its southerly range includes parts of northwestern Africa in the northern mountain ranges of Morocco, Algeria and Tunisia.
 A closely related variant lives in eastern Asia including Japan.
 The common toad is found at altitudes of up to 2500 m in the southern part of its range.
 It is largely found in forested areas with coniferous, deciduous and mixed woodland, especially in wet locations.
-It also inhabits open countryside, fields, copses, parks and gardens, and often occurs in dry areas well away from standing water.
+It also inhabits open countryside, fields, copses, parks and gardens, and is often found in dry areas far from standing water.